-There was one case referred to the PHSO in this period and it was found to be not upheld.
+There were three case referred to the PHSO in this period, one was found to be not upheld and two are ongoing.

 9. Patient Advice and Liaison Service (PALS)

 The Patient Advice and Liaison Service provides confidential advice and support, helping prior to sort out concerns they have about their care, and guiding them through the different services available from the NHS.